fleverest/filesharer/docs/files/file.md

-# Query a single file
+# File

-Queries a single file by ID or by filename.
+View a single file by ID or by filename.

 Sample Query:
 ```gql